Key dates — Community Grants Program 2023–2024

 - Applicants must ensure their activities, projects and events meet Victoria State Government and Local Laws, such as COVID and safety requirements, permits and approvals.

 Acquittal of grant funds

 A Community Grant Acquittal Form must be submitted to Council through the SmartyGrants portal.
 Where possible acquittals should be submitted prior to applying for another grant.

 As part of its accountability processes, Council may audit any grant recipient for compliance with grant conditions.
 Organisations selected for an audit will be notified.

 Notification of results

-All applicants will be advised of the decision regarding their application.
-Notification is sent to the contact person on the application form.
+All applicants will be advised of the decision regarding their application by email.